moh1415/medical_consultant/README.md

 ## User Stories version 1:
-- As a patient, I can create a request
+- As a patient, I can create a session
-- As a patient, I can remove a request
+- As a patient, I can remove a session
-- As a patient, I can edit a request information
+- As a patient, I can edit a session information
+- As a patient, I can list all my sessions information
-- As a doctor, I can reply to a request
+- As a doctor, I can reply to a session
-- As a doctor, I can get all request list
+- As a doctor, I can get all session list
 - As a patient, I can sign up into the dashboard
 - As a patient, I can log into the dashboard
 - As a doctor, I can sign up into the dashboard